 Registration for the 2016-2017 school year begins January 28th.Continue reading »

-Summer Camp is on the way!!
+Summer Camp is here!!!

 St. Matthew’s Summer Fun Program is designed to create a safe, fun, and stimulating environment for your children.
 Our staff…Continue reading »